rperry99/javascript-algorithms/README.md

 Practicing some common JavaScript Algorithms

-Additionally, I am using this as an opprotinty on how to write tests for applications like this.
+Additionally, I am using this as an opportunity on how to write tests for applications like this.

+## Sorting

-## Bubble Sort
+### Bubble Sort

 [Link to file on GitHub](https://github.com/rperry99/javascript-algorithms/blob/main/Bubble_Sort.js)